Radcliffe Camera: Plans

 It also provided £100 a year to maintain the new library, but only once 30 years had elapsed from his death.
 The library-keeper was to be chosen by several influential figures: the Archbishop of Canterbury, the Lord Chancellor, the Chancellor of the University of Oxford, the Bishop of London and the Bishop of Winchester, the Home Secretary and Foreign Secretary, the Lord Chief Justice of the King's Bench and the Lord Chief Justice of the Common Pleas, and the Master of the Rolls.
 The first payment was to be made after the death of Radcliffe's two sisters, Hannah Redshaw and Millicent Radcliffe.
 The latter lived until 1736, although it appears between the death of Redshaw in 1716 and Millicent Radcliffe in 1736, much preparatory work was done acquiring the site for the library.

-A number of tenement houses fronting Catte Street, built right up to the Schools, some gardens, Brasenose College outbuildings and Black Hall occupied the site required for the library.
+A number of tenement houses fronting Catte Street, built right up to the schools, some gardens, Brasenose College outbuildings and Black Hall occupied the site required for the library.
 A number of colleges became involved in the development of the site.
 An added problem was that Brasenose required an equal amount of land fronting High Street in return for the land they were being asked to give up.
-As a consequence, the Trustees had to negotiate with the owners and the tenants of the houses.
-An Act of Parliament was passed in 1720 that enabled any corporations within the University to sell ground for building a library.
-The negotiations dealing with Catte Street took over twenty years, with the final payments being made to Oriel, Magdalen and University Colleges in 1737 (N.S.).
+As a consequence, the trustees had to negotiate with the owners and the tenants of the houses.
+The Radcliffe Camera Act 1720 (7 Geo.
+1. St. 1. c.
+13), was an act of the Parliament of the United Kingdom that enabled any corporations within the university to sell ground for building a library.
+The negotiations dealing with Catte Street took over twenty years, with the final payments being made to Oriel, Magdalen and University colleges in 1737 (N.S.).